 In order to conclude the programme successfully, the PhD student has to elaborate a research topic independently and this research must contribute significantly to current knowledge in the area of computer science.
 Due to the time limits of the programme, PhD students will focus on their research work.
 To achieve this, they are supported by a structured PhD programme.

-The programme is divided into five stages, respectively ending at months 6, 12, 24, 36, and 48 of the programme.
+The programme is divided into four stages, respectively ending at months 6, 12, 24, and 36 of the programme.

 We have established partnerships with many universities and research institutions in Italy and abroad, such as the Technical University of Dresden, the Universidade Nova of Lisbon and the Technical University of Vienna.
 In addition, members of our Faculty cooperate on a regular basis with other universities and research institutes, such as Oxford University, Rice University Houston, Zürich University, Sapienza University of Rome, University of Trento, and FBK Trento.